Dog Plays With A Tennis Ball

 Without the support of the CCL, the femur puts abnormal pressure on the medial meniscus, which can lead to tearing.

-What signs will I see if my dog has a CCL sprain?
+What signs will I see if my dog has CCL disease?

 CCL sprains will lead to varying degrees of lameness, depending on how much damage to the CCL is present and how quickly the damage occurs.
 No matter what degree of sprain has occurred, there will be inflammation in the stifle joint and likely some degree of pain.